 The main reason for this is simple; FHA mortgage insurance protects the lender's investment should a homeowner default on the mortgage.
 Loans insured by the FHA feature low down payments, and costs for FHA mortgage insurance are built into the mortgage payment.
-Those costs disappear five years into the loan or when the loan reaches 78% of the property value (whichever is longer).

 An FHA reverse mortgage is designed for homeowners age 62 and older.
 It allows the borrower to convert equity in the home into income or a line of credit.
 The FHA reverse mortgage loan is also known as a Home Equity Conversion Mortgage (HECM), and is paid back when the homeowner no longer occupies the property.

 There are requirements for an FHA-insured reverse mortgage or HECM;

 - The loan is based on the age of the youngest borrower if there are co-signers.

 - Homeowners are required to get consumer counseling and education before a HECM loan is approved.

 - Borrowers must own and live on the property as the primary residence.

 Unlike other FHA loans, there are no income or credit qualifications for this type of loan.
 You will be required to have a current appraisal on the property as the amount of an FHA reverse mortgage is based on the home's value or the FHA insurance limit, whichever is lower.
 The FHA reverse mortgage;

 - Is a loan based on current interest rates.